sourcetoad/aws-codedeploy-action/README.md

  * These permissions are a rough example of allowing the user to list/get/register a revision for all resources
  * A specific permission statement exists to lock creating the deployment to a specific resource

----

-### Install as Local Action

-For quicker troubleshooting cycles, the action can be copied directly into another project.
-This way, changes to the action, and its usage can happen simultaneously in one commit.

-1. Copy this repository into your other project as `.github/actions/aws-codedeploy-action`.
-Be careful: simply cloning in place will likely install it as a submodule--make sure to copy the files without `.git`
-    1. As a single command:
-       ```shell
-       mkdir .github/actions && \
-       git clone --depth=1 --branch=master git@github.com:sourcetoad/aws-codedeploy-action.git .github/actions/aws-codedeploy-action && \
-       rm -rf .github/actions/aws-codedeploy-action/.git
-       ```
-2. In your other project's workflow, in the action step, set `uses: ./.github/actions/aws-codedeploy-action`